square/square-php-sdk/doc/apis/loyalty.md

 # Accumulate Loyalty Points

-Adds points to a loyalty account.
+Adds points earned from the base loyalty program to a loyalty account.

 - If you are using the Orders API to manage orders, you only provide the `order_id`.
   The endpoint reads the order to compute points to add to the buyer's account.